War of the Outlaws: Background

-The war
+War

 King Erik II's first war expedition with the outlaws, a fleet called the Leidgang, sailed into the Øresund on the night of 6 July 1289.
 One of the ships broke up and 160 men drowned.
 On 7 July, Helsingør was burned before the fleet set sail for Copenhagen.
 In the Siege of Copenhagen, the city withstood the attack and the Leidgang fleet sailed on.

-On Saturday, 9 July, Ven and Amager were burned but at the Battle of Skanör, the Norwegian Chieftain Thord Krytter fell with 70 men and the town was not destroyed.
+On Saturday, 9 July, Ven and Amager were burned but at the Battle of Skanör, the Norwegian chieftain Thord Krytter fell with 70 men and the town was not destroyed.
 The castle in Samsø was attacked by Stig Andersen Hvide and destroyed.
-He also burned Torn Borg and Skelfiskør, and took Nykøbing.
-After an unsuccessful peace agreement, the Leidgang fleet went south of Møn to Grønsund and landed.
-They attacked and destroyed Falster, burning Stubbekøbing and attacking Stegeborg.
+He also burned down Torn Borg and Skelfiskør, and took Nykøbing.
+After an unsuccessful peace agreement, the Leidgang fleet sailed south of Møn to Grønsund and landed.
+They attacked and destroyed Falster, burning down Stubbekøbing and attacking Stegeborg.

 King Erik II undertook other war expeditions with the outlaws, and probably also with his brother Duke Haakon.
-He arrived in Aalborg in 1290, and was there for 15 days in the hope that citizens would help and support him.
+He arrived in Aalborg in 1290, and remained there for 15 days in the hope that citizens would help and support him.
 Instead, resistance increased, forcing him to sail to Langeland, which he ravaged.
-He then burned Svendborg, before turning back to Agersø and Omø on Korsør, and burned Nykøbing in Odsherred and Holbæk.
+He then burned down Svendborg, before turning back to Agersø and Omø on Korsør, and burned down Nykøbing in Odsherred and Holbæk.
 Stig Andersen Hvide landed on the island of Hjelm and fortified it, and the outlaws also fortified Sprogøe in the Storebælt and Samsø.
 In addition, Hunehals in northern Halland was fortified.

-In 1290, Danish king Erik Menved entered into an agreement with Mecklenburg princes Henry II of Werle and Nicholas II of Werle.
-The princes promised that they would not help the Norwegian king for two years, allow his forces to go through their country, or permit their subjects to go for service to him.
+In 1290, Danish King Erik Menved entered into an agreement with Mecklenburg princes Henry II of Werle and Nicholas II of Werle.
+The princes promised that they would not help the Norwegian king for two years, allow his forces to go through their country, or permit their subjects to go serve him.
 In return, King Erik Menved promised the princes a considerable amount of money.

 Norwegian Duke Haakon Magnusson landed on 24 August 1293 in Vejle.
 He issued a "protection letter" for the Chors brothers in Viborg.
 These were on the island of Læsø.
-This suggests that the Norwegian Navy had full control in the Danish waters.
+This suggests that the Norwegians had full control of Danish waters.

 A ceasefire was signed during a peace meeting at Hindsgavl Castle in 1295.
 The formal end of the war came in 1298.